Morse code generator

 Supported browsers

-Tested in recent versions of Edge and Firefox under Windows 10 and Kubuntu.
-Seems to work in Android too.
+Tested in Chrome, Brave and Firefox under Android and Kubuntu.
 Will probably not run on Safari or any iDevice, but let me know if it does.

-A 1950s movie scene with an unknowing radio operator.
+A 1950s movie scene with a clueless radio operator.